Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 On Kodi 18.x is a known bug, the Kodi 18.x framework does not allow to fix this problem.
 Then can't be solved in any way.
 If you prefer you can try to disable `Remember audio / subtitle preferences` in the addon Playback settings, in this way leaves the choice of language to Kodi, so you will need to manually select the exact audio language.

+### The ATMOS stream info (media-flags) does not appear

+First of all make sure that:
+- You have a Premium Netflix subcription
+- Check that a video have the ATMOS track from another device
+- In add-on Expert settings, `Enable Dolby Digital Plus` is turned ON
+- In add-on Expert settings, try `Clear in-memory and on-disk cache`, and reload the list of videos

+Kodi does not support the ATMOS name as a track description, therefore is replaced by [DOLBY-HD], so:

+- On Kodi 18.x ATMOS tracks can be distinguished only from the skin media-flag [DOLBY-HD].
+- On Koki 19.x ATMOS tracks can be distinguished also from the label ATMOS in the audio language list

 ## Other